UduakJoshua/UduakJoshua/README.md

 # Uduak Joshua

 I’m focused on **backend development** with PHP and Laravel.
-My goal is to become a solid Laravel backend developer and write clean, maintainable code.
+My goal is to become a solid FullStack and Laravel backend developer writing clean, maintainable code.

 ## About Me
 -  **Laravel** / **PHP** Developer.